Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

-When $G$ is not quasi-split, in view of the endoscopic character identities Theorem~\ref{endoslicindiikehrnieiis}, we can reduce the theorem to the quasi-split case using the alternative definition of $\bx{SuppCusp}^+(\pi)$ via Jacquet modules \cite{Moe14} and the fact that transfers are compatible with parabolic induction and the formation of Jacquet modules; see~\cite[Proposition 3.4.2]{She82} and \cite[\S 2.6]{Moe14}. \end{proof}
+When $G$ is not quasisplit, in view of the endoscopic character identities Theorem~\ref{endoslicindiikehrnieiis}, we can reduce the theorem to the quasisplit case using the alternative definition of $\bx{SuppCusp}^+(\pi)$ via Jacquet modules \cite{Moe14} and the fact that transfers are compatible with parabolic induction and the formation of Jacquet modules; see~\cite[Proposition 3.4.2]{She82} and \cite[\S 2.6]{Moe14}. \end{proof}